Oops! Something went wrong while submitting the form.

 One Other Thyroid Test: Thyroid Antibodies

 Another test that helps uncover thyroid disease is a thyroid antibodies test.
 Antibodies are proteins that your body produces to fight a virus or bacteria.
 However, when you have an autoimmune condition, antibodies mistake your body’s normal cells for foreign tissue and attack the cells.
 Hashimoto’s thyroiditis and Graves’ disease are both autoimmune diseases, and antithyroid antibodies may be detectable long before thyroid hormone levels become abnormal.
-(Source)
+Thyroid peroxidase and thyroglobulin antibodies are typically associated with Hashimoto’s disease, and TSH (also known as thyrotropin) receptor antibodies with Graves’.
+(Source, Source, Source)

 Hypothyroidism in Men

-Hypothyroidism is five to 10 times more common in women than in men.
-One explanation for this difference might be that autoimmune diseases in general occur twice as often in women than in men.
+Hypothyroidism is 5 to 10 times more common in women than in men.
+This is consistent with the fact that autoimmune diseases in general occur twice as often in women than in men.
 Despite this difference, the symptoms of hypothyroidism in men are nearly the same as those in women.
 (Source, Source)

 In addition to the common hypothyroidism symptoms listed above, however, men with hypothyroidism may also experience:

-In pregnant women, it’s important to consider two types of hypothyroidism, because each type can have a different effect on the pregnancy.
+In pregnant women, it’s important to consider the differences between subclinical and overt hypothyroidism, because each type can have a different effect on the pregnancy.

 Subclinical hypothyroidism is defined as having an abnormal TSH level but normal T3 and T4 levels.
 This type is considered the less advanced form of hypothyroidism.
 Although there is evidence that subclinical hypothyroidism in the mother can lead to adverse pregnancy outcomes, there is also contradicting evidence, and more research must be done to confirm a causal relationship.